Smendero/Cleaning-UCI-HAR-Dataset/README.md

 6.Create a tidy dataset.

-##The variables in the tidy dataset produced from the script are as follows:
+##The variables in the tiny dataset produced from the script are as follows:

 [1] "subject" - subject id